Aliases for CD300A Gene

 This gene encodes a member of the CD300 glycoprotein family of cell surface proteins found on leukocytes involved in immune response signaling pathways.
 This gene is located on chromosome 17 in a cluster with all but one of the other family members.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Feb 2012]

 GeneCards Summary for CD300A Gene

 CD300A (CD300a Molecule) is a Protein Coding gene.
-Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Among its related pathways are Innate Immune System and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
 Gene Ontology (GO) annotations related to this gene include phosphatidylserine binding and signaling receptor activity.
 An important paralog of this gene is CD300C.

 UniProtKB/Swiss-Prot Summary for CD300A Gene

 Inhibitory receptor which may contribute to the down-regulation of cytolytic activity in natural killer (NK) cells, and to the down-regulation of mast cell degranulation (PubMed:10746781, PubMed:16339535, PubMed:9701027).
 Negatively regulates the Toll-like receptor (TLR) signaling mediated by MYD88 but not TRIF through activation of PTPN6 (PubMed:22043923).